rakkaalhazimi/Data-Engineer-Course/docker-datapipeline/readme.md

 <br>

 # Ingest data with python from docker container
-After everything is set, you can start ingesting your csv data into postgres
+After everything is set, you can start ingesting your csv data into postgres.
+Use your ipv4 address as url base.
 ```
 docker run -it --rm  \
     --name ingest_csv  \